What is Anthology Ally?

 Before fixing potentially obsolete files in Ally, use TidyUp to remove unused files.
 This will increase your overall course score, as older files are likely to be less accessible.

-- You can also click on the low score icon from a PDF linked on a Canvas page to go directly to the instructions on fixing an individual file.
+- Click on the low score icon next to a PDF on a Canvas page to go directly to the instructions on fixing an individual file.

 - Once you click on a specific file, a detail screen will load with a preview of the PDF on one side and details about the error on the other.
 Click on How to fix this to see prompts for fixing the file.